rmfokkema/.sh/README.md

 # .sh

-Some of my shell (zsh) scripts.
-Also contains: AppleScript.
+Some of my shell scripts.
+Also: AppleScript.

  ## appicons
  Generate icon files or icns-file based on input image.